-My kiddos love “Little House on the Prairie“.
-When it comes to television entertainment, I am always cautious of what my kids are watching.
-I relax when I hear the theme song for “Little House on the Prairie” and see Laura Ingalls skipping through the fields as they start to watch the next episode.
+My kiddos love “Little House on the Prairie”.
+When it comes to television entertainment, I am always cautious about what my children are watching.
+I relax when I hear the “Little House on the Prairie” theme song and see Laura Ingalls skipping through the fields as they start to watch the next episode.
 These timeless stories provide lessons that all of us can learn from, such as being resourceful, being compassionate, and learning to be content.

-When my kids expressed interest in a desire to throw a Little House on the Prairie party, I couldn’t help but be excited myself.
+When my kids expressed interest in putting on a Little House on the Prairie party, I couldn’t help but be excited myself.
 I instantly came up with more than a few birthday party ideas to match the theme.
 I grew up watching Michael Landon, who played Pa, raise a family through a different time in history.
 “Little House on the Prairie” is a timeless show that almost any child can enjoy.
+Have everyone bring their official Laura Ingalls dolls and accessories by The Queen’s Treasures for a fun doll-themed birthday party.
 Here are our Little House on the Prairie birthday party theme ideas.

 Invitations for a Little House on the Prairie Party

 A Little House on the Prairie birthday party invitation will get your guests excited to take part in your celebration.
-The Little House on the Prairie birthday party starts from the moment your guests, young or old, get notice of the upcoming event.
-Here are some creative invitation ideas for a Little House on the Prairie party.
+The party starts from the moment your guests, young or old, receive their invitations.
+Here are some creative invitation ideas.

 In Person.
 In the olden days, family and town get-togethers were often coordinated by word of mouth.
 If saddling up and trotting on over via horse is not an option, you can still stop by using your vehicle for a quick visit and a verbal invitation while you are out and about.
 This is a fantastic way to save money and throw a Little House on the Prairie party on a budget.